data-readiness/data-readiness/index.md

 weight: 1
 faq:
 - Q: What are the bands of data readiness?
-  A: "For the moment we have described three bands of data readiness, within each band, there will be sub bands, and one role of this site is to achieve consensus on what those sub-bands (and bands) should represent so that data readiness levels can be deployed across a wide range of applications."
+  A: "For the moment we have described three bands of data readiness.
+Within each band there will be sub bands.
+One role of this site is to achieve consensus on what those sub-bands (and bands) should represent so that data readiness levels can be deployed across a wide range of applications."